Ellen010/Ellen010/README.md

  - 👋 Hi, I’m @Ellen010
-- 👀 I am a full-stack dev.
+  <p>👀 I am a full-stack dev.</p>
-- Do what you love, and love what you do!
+  <p>🐦Do what you love, and love what you do!</p>

 <img src="https://cdn.dribbble.com/users/510724/screenshots/5751670/media/17e0042a98e1b9a0ac2daa8ab078bfa6.gif" height="150" width="175" />
 <img src="https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExMmVzcWd4eGp3ODBvM2VxejNjYnAzaGVubDc5bGU4anJ2cDc3NjZxbSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/QylGq9htJAalQa2k16/giphy.gif" height="150" width="175" />

--🎢 I share a lot of useful sources regarding new tools, extensions and all the info you might need in your developer journey.
-Feel free to read and comment!
+<p>🎢 I share a lot of useful sources regarding new tools, extensions and all the info you might need in your developer journey.
+Feel free to read and comment!</p>

-  -💞️ I’m looking to collaborate with all the ethusiasts.
+  <p>💞️ I’m looking to collaborate with all the ethusiasts.</p>
-  -💫 My moto: Dedication combined with hard work is the key to success.
+  <p>💫 My moto: Dedication combined with hard work is the key to success.</p>
-  -⚡ Fun fact: I fond of contemporary art and Carlos Castaneda.
+ <p> ⚡ Fun fact: I fond of contemporary art and Carlos Castaneda.</p>

 <p>📫 How to reach me : <a href="https://www.linkedin.com/in/elena-welty-422a02177/" target="_blank" rel="noopener noreferrer"><font color="#c1121f"> Linkedin</font></a></p>